Giant pandas around the world: United States

 Zoo Atlanta had several giant pandas being loaned from China.
 The loan fee that the zoo paid went towards the conservation of giant pandas.
 The zoo itself has given over ten million dollars for giant panda conservation.
 Their projects include infrastructure, research, and management.
-Zoo Atlanta’s loan later expired in 2024 with the pandas making their return trip to China by October 2024.
+Zoo Atlanta's loan later expired in 2024 with the pandas making their return trip to China by October 2024.
+On September 27, 2026 a new set of pandas arrived at Zoo Atlanta named Ping Ping and Fu Shuang.

 In April 2003, the Memphis Zoo became one of only four U.S. zoos to exhibit the giant panda on a long term loan basis.
 One male and one female giant panda ("Ya Ya" and "Le Le") share their 3-acre (1.2 ha) home with several other species native to China, in the first Memphis Zoo exhibit to be built as a zoogeographical exhibit.
 The buildings, plant life and even the sounds of China are represented in this $16 million exhibit.
-On February 3, 2023, the Memphis Zoo announced that Le Le had died at 25 years old.
+On 3 February 2023, the Memphis Zoo announced that Le Le had died at 25 years old.
 Ya Ya began the return journey to China, after twenty years at Memphis Zoo, in April, 2023.
 Chinese social media users and activists had shown concerns over the panda's welfare and treatment.

 At the Smithsonian National Zoological Park, zookeepers provide various forms of enrichment to their giant pandas and switch up their routine.
 They provide honey, apples, and leaf-eater biscuits inside the panda toys.
 The toys are usually made of plastic, rubber, and bamboo to ensure that the pandas don't break the toys too easily.
 Giant Pandas are allowed to play with water bottles, burlap bags, blankets, boxes, and "fruitsicles"—frozen fruit juice and water with cut-up fruit inside.
 The exhibit itself includes a room with a waterfall and rocky outcrop, a den, and several sustainable design features.
 There are green roofs, a solar hot water system, and natural material for the visitor paths.
 Not only is the exhibit sustainable, but it also creates an environment that allows for the pandas to stay at a cool temperature when it is hot outside while providing areas for privacy.
 Short trees, shrubs, pools, and streams, allow them to stay comfortable at all times.
 The National Zoo has had 4 cubs: Tai Shan, Bao Bao and Bei Bei, who all live in China (Bei Bei was sent to China on 19 November 2019.)
 The 4th, born 21 August 2020 is named Xiao Qi Ji (Mandarin Chinese for "Little Miracle") born when his mother, Mei Xiang was 22—the oldest female panda in North America to give birth.
-On November 8, 2023, the three pandas returned to China.
-On October 15, 2024, the zoo received two new pandas—Bao Li and Qing Bao—on a 10 year lease from China.
+On 8 November 2023, the three pandas returned to China.
+On 15 October 2024, the zoo received two new pandas—Bao Li and Qing Bao—on a 10-year lease from China.